crackofdusk/eleventy-sample/about.md

 ---
+layout: page
 title: About
-tag: page
-layout: page
 ---

-This is the "About" page.
+This is the "About" page. it's edited using [Netlify CMS](https://www.netlifycms.org/).